Biden seeks to boost fuel economy to thwart Trump rollback

 The voluntary deal with automakers defines an electric vehicle as plug-in hybrids, fully electric vehicles and those powered by hydrogen fuel cells.

-Environmental groups praised the higher standards but said the administration should be moving faster.
+Environmental groups said the administration should move faster.

-“This proposal helps get us back on the road to cleaning up tailpipe pollution,” Simon Mui of the Natural Resources Defense Council said in a statement.
+“This proposal helps get us back on the road to cleaning up tailpipe pollution,” said Simon Mui of the Natural Resources Defense Council.
 “But given how climate change has already turned our weather so violent, it’s clear that we need to dramatically accelerate progress.”

 Scientists say human-caused global warming is increasing temperatures, raising sea levels and worsening wildfires, droughts, floods and storms globally.

-“We urgently need to cut greenhouse gas pollution, and voluntary measures won’t cut it,” Becker wrote in an email.
+“We urgently need to cut greenhouse gas pollution, and voluntary measures won’t cut it,” Becker said.

 Several automakers already have announced similar electric vehicle sales goals to those in the deal with the government.
 Last week, for instance, Ford’s CEO said his company expects 40% of its global sales to be fully electric by 2030.
 General Motors has said it aspires to sell only electric passenger vehicles by 2035.
 Stellantis, formerly Fiat Chrysler, also pledged over 40% electrified vehicles by 2030.